 CStat members can also apply for Chartered Scientist status

-There are 2 routes to CStat status – the standard route and the competence based route.
+There are two routes to CStat status – the standard route and the competence based route.

 The standard route will be suitable for applicants who: